 See where Portugal ranks on our World Budget Travel Table.

-Increasing your budget gives you a bit room to go out partying regularly but you can still do a lot of that on the previous budget.
+Increasing your budget gives you a bit of room to go out partying regularly but you can still do a lot of that on the previous budget.
 It will also allow you to visit the beautiful island of Madeira although the more distant Azores may still be a bit out of budget.
-Alternatively you could perhaps hire a car if you’re travelling with friends and that’s a nice idea in order to reach the more remote beaches in the South and quieter and more traditional Portuguese villages.
+Alternatively instead of wasting your money on nights out, you could use the budget to perhaps hire a car (if you’re travelling with friends) and that’s a nice idea in order to reach the more remote beaches in the South and quieter, more traditional Portuguese villages.

 Lisbon to Faro bus one-way (3-4 hours) – €20